holmesal/reactr/README.md

 I'm launching it on Electric Imp first, because they're the only platform that provides a URL to post data to, out-of-the-box.
 They're also an excellent startup founded by ex- gmail and iPhone product people.
 Adding other platforms is not much of a challenge on the Reactr side - it's more that to make Reactr really accessible to, say, the Arduino community, someone should really write an Arduino library.

-Check out the [builder demo](http://www.alonsoholmes.com/reactr) if you like - at your own risk if you're not in Google Chrome.
+Check out the semi-unstable (pity the fool who adds anything but a switch) [builder demo](http://www.alonsoholmes.com/reactr) if you like - at your own risk if you're not in Google Chrome.

 Why do you want a designer?